Credit Union SA pays no dividends to shareholders, instead using profits to keep interest rates and fees low.

 How do I apply for a Credit Union SA account?

 The first step is becoming a member.
-Fill in the membership form and post it to a Credit Union SA office.
-You’ll be asked to supply copies of positive identification like a passport, birth certificate or tax assessment notices.
-Applicants must be 18 years or older.
-Minors must produce a birth certificate.
+Fill in the online membership via the Credit Union SA website to become a member and open an account at the same time.
+You’ll be asked to supply proof of your identification including the details from your passport or drivers licence.
+Applicants must be 12 years or older and must have an Australian residential address.
 The next steps include:

 - Highlighting credits and debits